 Cross & Simon, LLC attorneys have litigated and tried cases in every Delaware court, including matters of corporate governance and valuation, trust and estate disputes, trade secret misappropriation claims, breach of fiduciary duty claims, contract actions and bad faith claims, intellectual property disputes, consumer class actions, and other complex civil actions.

-We also have broad experience handling corporate insolvency and restructuring scenarios, including out-of-court workouts.
-Our attorneys regularly represent debtors, trustees, creditors and stakeholders in chapter 11 and chapter 7 bankruptcy cases.
+We also have experience in the Delaware Bankruptcy Court handling corporate insolvency and restructuring cases, and out-of-court workouts.
+Our attorneys regularly represent debtors, trustees, creditors and stakeholders in chapter 11 and chapter 7 bankruptcy cases, and adversary proceedings.
 We form and dissolve Delaware corporate entities.